Prof. Richard Abels

 Articles and Chapters in Books

 “The Evolution of Civil Defense in Anglo-Saxon England: Costs and Consequences.”
-In Landscapes of Defence in the Viking Age: Anglo-Saxon England and
+Pp. 195-222 in Landscapes of Defence in the Viking Age:

-Comparative Perspectives.
-Brepols in the Studies in the Early Middle Ages 28 (2013).
+Anglo-Saxon England and Comparative Perspectives.
+Ed.
+J. Baker, S. Brookes, and A. Reynolds.
+Brepols Studies in the Early Middle Ages 28 (2013).

 “What has Weland to do with Christ?
 The Franks Casket and the Acculturation of Christianity in Early Anglo-Saxon England.”